culturecreates/artsdata-planet-capacoa/README.md

 # artsdata-planet-capacoa

-This repo runs a workflow on Github that fetches CAPACOA member data (from CAPACOA's Wordpress database), transforms it to RDF and sends it to the Artsdata Databus.
+This repo runs a workflow on Github that fetches CAPACOA member data (from CAPACOA's Wordpress database), transforms it to RDF and sends it to the Artsdata Databus on a schedule.

 Here is a summary of the workflow fetch-and-push-data.yml
 1. Run fetch_data.rb to download data to a JSON file (test locally with >ruby fetch_data.rb)